shanesenix/AI-Bootcamp/README.md

 ## Innovation Transforming the Industry
-<p> Over the past 5-10 years, significant trends and innovations have transformed the music streaming industry:<b>
+Over the past 5-10 years, significant trends and innovations have transformed the music streaming industry:

 1. **Shift to Streaming**: A seismic shift from physical and digital downloads to streaming as the dominant mode of music consumption.
 2. **Personalization**: The increasing use of AI and machine learning to provide deeply personalized user experiences.